-The Psychodynamic Psychotherapy Training Program (PTP) is a two year certificate-granting program, with a new class beginning in the Fall of even numbered years (2018, 2020, etc).
+The Psychodynamic Psychotherapy Training Program (PTP) is a two year post-graduate certificate-granting program, with a new class beginning in the Fall of even numbered years (2022, 2024, etc).
 The PTP is organized around coursework and 60 hours of individual case consultation.

 This is an intensive learning experience and requires that students devote time to readings.
 Students should be willing to participate actively in class discussions and be prepared to present case material in Case Conference and consultation.